 It is costing taxpayers $55,000, $15,000 more than if the Algonquin Township Board had paid the bill in October, when Road Commissioner Andrew Gasser explained the settlement his attorney

 Yesterday, Associate Judge Thomas Meyer ordered the bank to turnover of the funds.

-Today Illinois Leaks attorney Denise Ambroziak will go to the American Community Bank to get the $55,000 check resulting from the failure of Algonquin Township Clerk Karen Lukasiks’ the eight failures to provide answers to Freedom of Information requests.
+Today Illinois Leaks attorney Denise Ambroziak will go to the American Community Bank to get the $55,000 check resulting from the eight failures of Algonquin Township Clerk Karen Lukasiks’ to provide answers to Freedom of Information requests.

 The price for Lukasik’s failure to comply with the Freedom of Information Act started out with a settlement agreement of $40,000.

 Because the Algonquin Township Board took no action in October, even though being told them the cost would go up $5,000 for each month’s delay, the price escalated.